Level 6 Equine Physiotherapy Diploma Programme

 Study Hours per Unit:

-The programme is taught via tutor-supported e-learning and attended sessions at study weeks and internships.
+The programme is taught via tutor-supported e-learning and attended sessions at study weeks.
 During study weeks lectures will combine classroom and yard based studies.
 The different topics of the programme will be taught and assessed by appropriately qualified staff, with a wealth of experience in their field.

-Study weeks and internships are held at TOCES in Suffolk.
+Study weeks are held at TOCES in Suffolk.
 During the study weeks and internships there will be a high level of hands-on practical work.
-You are responsible for arranging, and paying for, your accommodation during study weeks and internships.
+You are responsible for arranging, and paying for, your accommodation during study weeks.

 Practical work will also be undertaken via occupational experience shadowing practitioners, externships (independent work) and placements at equine welfare centres over the course of the programme.